Towards Long-Lived Robots: Continual Learning VLA Models via Reinforcement Fine-Tuning: EXPERIMENTS

 \subsubsection{Performance on Simulation}

-Tables~\ref{tab:Simpler_multi_task_learning} and~\ref{tab:LIBERO_multi_task_learning} present comparisons on SimplerEnv and LIBERO.
-Specifically, in Table~\ref{tab:Simpler_multi_task_learning}, LifeLong-RFT consistently improves the performance of the SFT baseline across diverse evaluation scenarios.
-Our method achieves an average success rate improvement of 3.5\% on WidowX and 4.4\% on Google Robot compared to the SFT baseline.
+In Table~\ref{tab:Simpler_multi_task_learning}, LifeLong-RFT consistently improves the performance of the SFT baseline across diverse evaluation scenarios, achieving average success rate improvements of 3.5\% on WidowX and 4.4\% on the Google Robot.
 Moreover, results in Table~\ref{tab:LIBERO_multi_task_learning} show that our method surpasses all competing continuous and discrete action models, achieving a superior average success rate of 95.6\%.